Chwiggy/thesis_bachelor/src/thesis.typ

     - lacks data including
       - comparisons to cars
       - ride hailing services see @barajas_not_2021
-      - related on demand services (trial at rohrbach and schlierbach)
+      - related on demand services (trial at rohrbach and schlierbach) @nahverkehrsgesellschaft_baden-wurttemberg_mbh_-demand-verkehr_2024 @rhein-neckar-verkehr_gmbh_fips_2024
+      - Lack of consideration for service quality: What about services in the gtfs file that need advanced booking of up to an hour, like transport association scheduled on-call taxi services @vrn_vrn_2017.
+    - using travel time cubes for more detailed transit accessibility analysis offers a lot more detailed view of transit behaviours @kaplan_using_2014
+    - @kaplan_using_2014 tries to quantify transit inequalities with gini coefficients
       - _inequality_ being silly at times @graeber_dawn_2022.

 #pagebreak()